BertrandHustle/trebekbot/README.md

 # trebekbot

+Version 0.3 changelog:

+Features:
+- Trebekbot now restarts nightly and tracks who the winner is from the previous day
+- Daily doubles are now implimented
+- Category/phrase filtering for questions

+Bugs:
+- Apostrophes and numerical answers are now handled correctly
+- Questions with "heard here" or "seen here" no longer appear

 Practice project, a Python slack bot that hosts a game of Jeopardy! in your slack channel.

 Installation instructions: